We would like to bring our customers who have requirements for specific languages and you, testers, closer together by removing the language barrier.

 ❗Important: Only in the tests marked with "Translation enabled" will you be able to submit bugs in your native language.
 For all other tests, the rule remains the same - you should report your bugs only in the test language.

 For the tests with translations enabled, we will be removing the language requirement from the invitation logic.
-This means that you might be invited to such tests if you speak one of the languages languages RU, EN or DE, and potentially don't speak the test language.
+This means that you might be invited to such tests if you speak one of the 10 previously mentioned languages, and potentially don't speak the test language.
 For such cases, we will be offering a translation service for you.
-This way you will have access to more tests and our customers, in return, can benefit from more testers and their different testing methods.
+This way, you will have access to more tests and our customers.

 Test Instructions

-In the tests with enabled translations, you will be able to see test instructions in 3 languages: EN, RU & DE:
+In the tests with enabled translations, you will be able to see different languages at the top of the test overview.

-For the translation of the test instructions we are using an integration with an AI translation services, so all the translations you will see for now are automatic translations.
+For the translation of the test instructions, we are using an integration with an AI translation service, so all the translations you will see for now are automatic translations.

-Note: Only user generated content will be translated.
-This means that only the texts inputted by the customer will be translated.
-All the system generated text as well as section labels and other UI elements will remain in the same language as your chosen locale in the account settings.
+NOTE: Only user-generated content will be translated.
+This means that only the text inputted by the customer will be translated.
+All the system-generated text, as well as section labels and other UI elements, will remain in the same language as your chosen locale in the account settings.

 Both test interactions as well as Feature descriptions and User Story titles will be available as automatic translations.